We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 In stock market terminology, “Tutes” refers to Institutions or institutional investors.
-The Tutes are considered the large mutual funds, hedge funds, or exchange-traded fund companies that usually have billions of dollars in assets they manage for their clients.
+The Tutes are the large mutual funds, hedge funds, or exchange-traded fund companies that usually have billions of dollars in assets they manage for their clients.

 Value Investing is the belief that a company’s assets and moneymaking capabilities determine a stock’s true value.
 Most Value Investors subscribe to Benjamin Graham’s belief that Mr. Market is insane and usually wrong about stock prices.
-Value Investors search for moneymaking companies that Mr. Market undervalues hence the term Value Investing.
+Value Investors search for moneymaking companies Mr. Market undervalues, hence the term Value Investing.

 Berkshire Hathaway (NYSE: BRK.B) CEO Warren Buffett is the world’s most famous and successful Value Investor.
-Historians usually credit Buffett’s mentor Benjamin Graham with creating Value Investing in 1949 with his classic book, The Intelligent Investor.
+Historians usually credit Buffett’s mentor, Benjamin Graham, with creating Value Investing in 1949 with his classic book, The Intelligent Investor.